Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-staking.md

 _Both validator pools A & B have 4 nominators with the total stake 600 and 400 respectively._

-Based on the above rewards distribution, nominators in validator pool B get more rewards per DOT than those in pool A because pool A has more overall stake.
-Sam has staked 50 DOTs in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.
+Based on the above rewards distribution, nominators in validator pool B get more rewards per SOLAR than those in pool A because pool A has more overall stake.
+Sam has staked 50 SOLARs in pool A, but he only gets 8.3 in return, whereas Kitty gets 12.5 with the same amount of stake.

-We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount of DOTs), which means that validator pools with more stake get slashed more DOTs.
+We also remark that when the network slashes a validator slot for a misbehavior (e.g. validator offline, equivocation, etc.) the slashed amount is a fixed percentage (and NOT a fixed amount of SOLARs), which means that validator pools with more stake get slashed more SOLARs.
 Again, this is done to provide nominators with an economic incentive to shift their preferences and back less popular validators whom they consider to be trustworthy.

 The second point to note is that each validator candidate is free to name their desired commission fee (as a percentage of rewards) to cover operational costs.
 Since validator pools are paid the same, pools with lower commission fees pay more to nominators than pools with higher fees.
-Thus, each validator can choose between increasing their fees to earn more DOTs, or decreasing their fees to attract more nominators and increase their chances of being elected.
+Thus, each validator can choose between increasing their fees to earn more SOLARs, or decreasing their fees to attract more nominators and increase their chances of being elected.
 We will let the market regulate itself in this regard.
 In the long term, we expect that all validators will need to be cost efficient to remain competitive, and that validators with higher reputation will be able to charge slightly higher commission fees (which is fair).

 ## Accounts